eliasbenussi/eliasbenussi.github.io/_drafts/concurrent-parallel-and-async-disambiguation.markdown

 As we can see this is perfectly parallelisable, and using two executors leads to a 2x speed up.

-So to reiterate, parallelism leverages causal independence between substeps of a concurrent task to execute them at the same time on multiple cores thus achieving performance improvements.
+To reiterate, parallelism leverages causal independence between sub-steps of a concurrent task.
+This allows us to execute them at the same time on multiple cores, leading to performance improvements.

 ## Asynchronous execution